 “It’s no sugar.
 You should ask before vee make!”
 Her stern imperfect English and deadpan expression were impossible to miss.

-Another vehicle cut her off from the left.
+Another vehicle swerved from the left.

 “Great!
 Now I have to explain new seat stains to Drew!”

 Drew would never notice.
 Numerous stains covered each seat in their sedan, most of which came from their dog, Popper.
 The source for the rest, a total blur.
 They’d purchased the vehicle brand new five years ago, and already accepted its interior looked and smelled like ten years of wet dog.
 Specks of dirt displayed brilliantly.
 Each seat portraying an artistic patchwork of connect-the-dot-stains.
 Attempting to clean them, they had little success and eventually conceded; ‘Next time we buy a car, we’re getting leather seats.’